Let’s begin with the general rule for using copyrighted works:

-Or, let’s say you’re the music editor for your school paper, and you’re writing a review of your favorite band’s latest CD.
-Can you include a picture of the CD or include some lyrics from one of their songs into your article?
+Or, let’s say you’re the music editor for your school’s cable TV show, and you’re producing a review of a popular singer’s latest single.
+Can you include a clip from the song’s music video as part of your review?

-To answer these questions, you need to know about copyright law — which generally requires that you obtain permission before using work created or owned by someone else — and specifically about the scope of an exception to that general rule called “fair use.”
+To answer these questions, you need to know about copyright law — which, as the general rule says — generally requires that you obtain permission before using work created or owned by someone else — and specifically about the scope of an exception to that general rule called “fair use.”
 This guide will explain the basics of fair use and will include examples of some fair use situations that commonly arise in the student media context.